tbonfort/be-big-data/README.md

 be decomposed into ~110 independant jobs each having to process only 216x1024x1024 pixels.

-Load the `be.ipynb` notebook to explore the available data.
+Create a codespace from this repository, and load the `be.ipynb` notebook to explore the available data.

 # config